greg-raven/Impeachment-Chronicles/_posts/2020-09-20-pelosi-open-to-impeachment-to-clog-up-senate.md

 ---
-title: 'Pelosi open to using impeachment to clog up Senate if Trump moves to fill Supreme Court seat'
+title: "Pelosi open to using impeachment to clog up Senate if Trump moves to fill Supreme Court seat"
 layout: post
 author:
 - Lucy Jones